 What factors are important to quality alpaca products?

 From the alpaca farmer’s perspective, good fibre preparation means;

-· Making sure that fibre sent for processing is clean and consistent; the key word is uniformity;
+· Making sure that organic fibre sent for processing is clean and consistent; the key word is uniformity;

 · Also selecting blends that combine the best characteristics of alpaca fibre with complementary traits of other fibres such as fine merino, silk, bamboo and others.
 These selections are also made keeping in mind the end product.